Skip to Content

 A pink bowl filled with lamb and spinach curry with some fresh green finger chillies set alongside.

-Another beautifully spiced dish is our Lamb & Spinach Curry.
+Another beautifully spiced dish is my Lamb & Spinach Curry.
 This recipe was created without the addition of chillies.
 However, you can add chilli heat to your taste or leave out altogether.

 Chickpea curry topped with spiced yogurt in a copper bowl and served with fresh flatbreads and a blue denim shaded napkin.